mitsuba-renderer/drjit/src/python/docstr.rst

     The tensor shape must match the level.
 Resolution changes go through the whole-image :py:func:`set_tensor()`.

-    Passing ``rebuild=False`` only rebinds the coefficient tensor, which costs no computation; the sampled pyramid is then refreshed by a later call to :py:func:`update_inplace()`.
-An optimization loop should assign all levels this way and rebuild once per iteration.
+    Passing ``rebuild=False`` only rebinds the coefficient tensor, which costs no computation.
+The sampled pyramid is then refreshed by a later call to :py:func:`update_inplace()`.
+An optimization loop should assign all levels this way and rebuild once per iteration, see the section on the :ref:`Laplacian basis <texture_laplacian>` for a worked example.

 .. topic:: Texture_update_inplace